 Members may be deleted during the December rebalance if calendar-year dividends did not increase from the previous year, or intra-year if the stock is removed from the underlying S&P 500.
 For the first time this year, only regular dividend payments will be considered when determining the calendar year total dividend payments of a company.
 Special cash dividends are ignored for eligibility purposes on a historical and ongoing basis.

 On December 1st, S&P announced changes to the Dividend Aristocrats Index.
 Standard & Poor’s will perform the annual reconstitution of the S&P 500 Dividend Aristocrats Index after the close of trading on Friday, December 16, 2011.

 The following stocks will be added to the Dividend Aristocrats:

-The following stocks will be dropped from the Dividend Aristocrats:
+After failing to increase its dividend, the following stock will be dropped from the Dividend Aristocrats:

-After last year's significant decline, it is good see the membership number level off.
-The previous two years were difficult for dividend stocks, but that is not necessarily a bad thing.
-During good times it is easy for companies to increase dividends, and many companies were added to the index.
+It is good to see that only one stock fell off the list this year after losing 3 in 2010.
+This year's list, with a net increase of 9 companies, is in stark contrast to the 2009 list with a net decrease of 8 companies.
+During good times it is easy for companies to increase dividends, and many companies are added to the index.
 It is during times of adversity that we learn who the real aristocrats are.

-Full Disclosure: Long MMM, ABT, CLX, KO, JNJ, LLY, MCD, PG, TEG, WMT.
-See a list of all my income holdings here.
+Full Disclosure: Long MMM, ABT, CLX, KO, JNJ, MCD, PG, WMT, T, HCP, SYY, NUE, ITW, GPC, MDT, CL, CTL.
+See a list of all my dividend growth holdings here.